ChengruiZhang/Duke-cooperation/README.md

 # Duke-cooperation chip health evaluation
-part of the code in the internship with Duke
+Part of the code in the internship with Duke